databrickslabs/partner-connect-api/OnboardingLifecycleDoc.md

 ## Onboarding

+1. Review the [UX Guidelines](#ux-guidelines) Once your design is available, please review the mocks or video with the Databricks team.
-1. Your team will implement the integration (both API and Frontend user flows).
+2. Your team will implement the integration (both API and Frontend user flows).
 You'll use the [Partner Connect Certification](README.md#partner-connect-certification) to test the correctness of your API.
-2. After discussing with the Databricks team, you may use the [Self-Testing Partner CLI](self-testing-partner-cli/README.md) to do initial testing of your Partner Connect integration.
+3. After discussing with the Databricks team, you may use the [Self-Testing Partner CLI](self-testing-partner-cli/README.md) to do initial testing of your Partner Connect integration.
 The CLI will create a testing tile visible only in your workspace.
-3. Your team will submit artifacts using the [Artifact submission form](https://docs.google.com/forms/d/e/1FAIpQLSc2vcAqAOVlE7Llo3GMhLrK3klzYXQ5LeWyqaR6L20RjHpygQ/viewform?usp=sf_link) to Databricks.
+4. Your team will submit artifacts using the [Artifact submission form](https://docs.google.com/forms/d/e/1FAIpQLSc2vcAqAOVlE7Llo3GMhLrK3klzYXQ5LeWyqaR6L20RjHpygQ/viewform?usp=sf_link) to Databricks.
-4. The Databricks team will add your tile to Partner Connect.
+5. The Databricks team will add your tile to Partner Connect.
 We will provision a workspace for you to test end-to-end.
 This workspace will be the only Production workspace where your tile is visible.
-5. Your team will complete validation.
+6. Your team will complete validation.
 You'll manually execute all the test cases in this documentation.
-6. The Databricks team will schedule a video-conference with you to manually run through all the test cases together.
+7. The Databricks team will schedule a video-conference with you to manually run through all the test cases together.
 If needed, we'll iterate on problems found and re-schedule another video conference.

 ## Onboarding end-game